For daily wit & wisdom, sign up for the Almanac newsletter.

 Winter is the harshest season.
 The natural world—clouds, birds, animals, and plants—all provided cues to predict what the winter will bring!
 Generations of hunters, farmers, and fishermen relied upon this weather lore to predict storms and the severity of the coming winter.

 Did you know that the study of weather proverbs is known as paremiology?
 Most are fanciful fun with no basis in scientific fact, while others have been found to have a kernel of truth at their core.
-No matter what, these old wives’ tales predicting winter weather are fun to observe!
+No matter what, these folkloric tales predicting winter weather are fun to observe!

 Acorns… that fall heavily mean a cold winter is coming.
 Similarly, a large crop of walnuts means a snowy, cold season.
 Thick nutshells predict a severe winter.

-An abundant crop of berries is also a sign of a cold, snowy winter.
+An abundant crop of berries… is also a sign of a cold, snowy winter.
 Similarly, a plentiful crop of berries means the following winter will be cold.

 Persimmon seeds… are an age-old way of predicting winter weather.
 (American persimmon trees grow in the wild in USDA Zones 4 to 9.)
 When you cut open a persimmon, the shape of the seed tells you if the winter will be cold or normal.
 If it’s spoon-shaped, expect snow to shovel!
 See how to predict the weather with a persimmon seed.